admin-shell-io/questions-and-answers/README.md

 ## Questions-and-Answers

+**[How to define optional and mandatory elements for a submodel of kind=Template?](#id43)** <a id="id43"></a><!-- ID: 43 -->

+Currently (September 2021) there is no clean solution for that.
+Plattform Industrie 4.0 is evaluating different modeling options.

+As a *temporary workaround* we propose to use the qualifier name is "Multiplier" with values "One", "ZeroToOne", "ZeroToMany", "OneToMany" as done by many practitioners defining submodel templates.

 **[What are best practices for creating a system of Asset Administration Shells?](#id42)** <a id="id42"></a><!-- ID: 42 -->

 There are currently two ways to create/reference further AAS: